prateekagr21/Patients-with-Heart-problems/README.md

 # Predicted the Heart Disease using Machine Learning Algorithms !

-Cardiovascular diseases (CVD) have now become the leading cause of mortality in India.
+Cardiovascular diseases (CVD) have now become the leading cause of mortality in India and this is not good.

 A quarter of all mortality is attributable to CVD.